 I-10 closed, flooding reported in Texas due to Imelda

-BEAUMONT, Texas - Interstate 10 is closed west of Beaumont due to "torrential flooding rainfall."
+BEAUMONT, Texas - Interstate 10 is closed at the state line as Texas is pounded by "torrential flooding rainfall."

 According to 12 News Now the feeder roads and side streets are also flooded.
-The Texas Department of Transportation says both directions of I-10 are closed near 365 and Fannett.
+The Texas Department of Transportation says westbound lanes of I-10 are closed from exit 4 to the state line with Louisiana.

 Police in Beaumont are advising people not to drive on the roadways in the area.